-Figure 5 shows two measures of the contribution of motor vehicle output to U.S. GDP: Panel A shows the quarterly values of a statistic commonly referred to as "gross motor vehicle output," and panel B shows annual estimates of the domestic value added of motor vehicle and parts manufacturing, a narrower view of the industry's contribution to GDP.
-The lower line in each of these graphs displays each measure of output as a share of total GDP, and the upper lines plot these measures as a share of either goods GDP (for gross motor vehicle output) or total value added from goods manufacturing (for motor vehicle and parts manufacturing value added).
-Shares are calculated from nominal expenditures data reported in the National Income and Product Accounts (NIPAs).
-The dashed lines in the figure represent the 95 percent confidence interval for the sample mean of each line in two sample periods: 1967 to 1985, and 1986 to 2007 (before the financial crisis had affected vehicle sales).
+and parts manufacturing, a narrower view of the industry's contribution to GDP.15 The lower line in each of these panels displays each measure of output as a share of total GDP, and the upper line plots these measures as a share of either goods GDP (for gross motor vehicle output) or total value added from goods manufacturing (for motor vehicle and parts manufacturing value added).
+Shares are calculated from nominal expenditures data reported in the NIPAs.
+The dashed lines in the figure represent the 95% confidence interval for the sample mean of each line in two sample periods: 1967-85 and 1986-2007 (before the financial crisis had affected vehicle sales).